Chapter Seven: The Ravellers

 Morrow smiled tauntingly.
 “You gonna stop me?”

 This was great.
 I couldn’t resist watching Morrow mess with her.
 She took herself so seriously, and he completely blew her off, it was amazing.
-Apparently Yali didn’t think so, though, because she quickly stepped up to spoil the fun.
+Apparently Yali didn’t think so, though, because she promptly stepped up to spoil the fun.
 “Before we all argue, at least we should introduce ourselves.
 I’m Yali, and –”

 “Yaliiiii!
 Nice’t’meet’cha, wow, your mind is even better up close!
 I smelled it from space, but wow, that’s a real emotional shell you’ve got there!
 Multi-layered and everything!
 I wonder what happens when it breaks??”